pranav-sankhe/Advitiya/telescope payload/Astronomical_image_processing.md

 2. **Adding (Sum)** : The images are added together and pixel values are the sum of the appropriate pixel on all the images.
 Generally this is not a good idea as bright spots (e.g. stars) will add up to more than the maximum value of a pixel causing distortion or "white out" or areas of the image.
 But if you have a limited number of images and their maximum pixel values are low then adding can be a useful because it will give a greater range of pixel values for subsequent contrast enhancement.

-3 **Drizzle** : This is a technique designed by NASA to sharpen images acquired by the Hubble Space Telescope.
+3.**Drizzle** : This is a technique designed by NASA to sharpen images acquired by the Hubble Space Telescope.
 The objective is to combine the information in multiple images to get a better resolution than the number of pixels in the camera.
 It is only relevant when the resolution of the telescope is better than the resolution of the CCD.
 We will go into detailed description of the process somewhere down the lane.
 The output image is larger than the input image thus possibly may have better resolution than individual input images.

 ## Contrast and Colour